Back To Search Results

 Contraindications

-Etomidate can lower seizure threshold in patients with a seizure disorder and can also cause nausea and vomiting.
+Etomidate can lower the seizure threshold in patients with a seizure disorder and can also cause nausea and vomiting.
 Etomidate can cause dose-dependent inhibition of adrenal cortisol production for up to 12 hours.
-Hence, one should exercise caution in those with known adrenal insufficiency or seizure disorder.[14]
+Hence, clinicians should exercise caution for patients with known adrenal insufficiency or seizure disorder.[19]

 Ketamine’s sympathomimetic effects can lead to an increased cardiac output and blood pressure, which can precipitate cardiac ischemia in patients with known coronary artery disease.
 Ketamine is also a cerebral vasodilator, which can cause increased intracranial pressures.
 Due to these side effects, ketamine is contraindicated in patients with closed intracranial trauma, raised intraocular pressures, coronary artery disease, and hypertension.[6]

-Propofol most commonly causes hypotension by reducing systemic vascular resistance.
-Usually, this is overcome by a bolus of intravenous fluids.
+Propofol most commonly causes hypotension by reducing systemic vascular resistance, which is treated with a bolus of intravenous fluids.
 Additionally, some patients may have hypersensitivity reactions if allergic to eggs or soy products.
 Propofol should be used cautiously or avoided in those patients with pre-existing hypotension.[7]

 A personal or family history of malignant hyperthermia and conditions predisposing to life-threatening hyperkalemia are absolute contraindications for using succinylcholine.[9]